 MND carers have reported a lack of acknowledgement of their needs and inadequate support.
-A large national survey of plwMND and their carers indicated that support for carers and family members should be a research priority.234 Support for carers has been compromised by a lack of integration of services across health and social care, inequities in access to coordinated palliative care, inadequate knowledge base of HCPs and poor monitoring of psychological issues.235 Generic one-size-fits-all interventions may be short-sighted and unsatisfactory.
+A large national survey of plwMND and their carers indicated that support for carers and family members should be a research priority.231 Support for carers has been compromised by a lack of integration of services across health and social care, inequities in access to coordinated palliative care, inadequate knowledge base of

+HCPs and poor monitoring of psychological issues.232 Generic one-size-fits-all interventions may be short-sighted and unsatisfactory.
 For example, while many MND carers report that they need help with bereavement from beyond their social networks, they would prefer informal social support from within these networks if they were better equipped.
-Unfortunately, carers' social networks are often ill-equipped to provide the support needed.
+Unfortunately, carers' social networks are often ill-equipped to provide the support is needed.
 Education within a compassionate communities approach to palliative care allows for the upskilling of carers' social networks for all phases of caregiving, including bereavement.
-This approach also improves cultural responsiveness and tailored appropriateness of care.^{28,236}
+This approach also improves cultural responsiveness and tailored appropriateness of care.25, 233

-MND carers have reported a lack of insight, understanding and support from HCPs and their informal social networks, 233 further emphasising the importance of HCPs being cognisant of the psychological issues experienced by this population.
+MND carers have reported a lack of insight, understanding and support from HCPs and their informal social networks,230 further emphasising the importance of HCPs being cognisant of the psychological issues experienced by this population.

 MND carers have derived benefits from interventions that address their individual needs.
-Benefits conferred included the acknowledgement of the overwhelming carer journey, validation of the role and empowerment, improvement in practical and emotional support, feeling better equipped to make decisions about their wellbeing, and being sufficiently informed.33,237 An online intervention using videos and virtual groups included topics associated with the challenges and needs of MND carers, and customised Mindfulness-based Stress Reduction videos.
-Carers benefits included a reduction in loneliness and frustration, and more knowledge regarding future challenges.238 Finally, a psychosocial needs assessment and intervention in low-resource settings integrated ways to handle the challenges faced by carers at different disease stages.
-Benefits derived included increased confidence in performing the carer role.239
+One study used the Carer Support Needs Assessment Tool (CSNAT) to identify carer needs.
+Benefits conferred included the acknowledgement of the overwhelming carer journey, validation of the role and empowerment, and reassurance of support.234 The personcentred care model provided by the Australian MND Advisory service is designed to support the needs of plwMND and their carers.
+Research has demonstrated improvement in practical and emotional support from this service, as carers reported feeling supported, better equipped to make decisions about their wellbeing, and sufficiently informed.32 An online intervention involved a 4-month palliative rehabilitation program to support the ability of MND carers to handle the daily challenges of their role.
+Videos and virtual groups were conducted based on topics associated with the challenges and needs of MND carers.
+Carers made ecomaps to explore potential supportive relations during the disease trajectory and post-death of the plwMND.
+They were also offered customised Mindfulness-based Stress Reduction videos.
+Qualitative results indicated that carers perceived benefit from the peer support and the videos, felt reduced loneliness and frustration, and were more knowledgeable regarding future challenges.235 Finally, a psychosocial needs assessment and intervention in low-resource settings was based on Rolland's theory of psychosocial typology for chronic illness.
+The intervention addressed perceived needs and psychosocial challenges through the different stages of MND progression and integrated ways to handle the challenges.
+Benefits derived by MND carers included increased confidence in performing the carer role.236